Skin Cancer: Symptoms, Causes, and Natural Support Strategies

 Squamous cell carcinoma can be aggressive.
 Untreated, squamous cell carcinoma of the skin can grow large or spread to other parts of your body, causing serious complications.

-SCC of the skin most often occurs on sun-exposed skin, such as your scalp, the backs of your hands, your ears or your lips.
-But it can occur anywhere on your body, including inside your mouth, the bottoms of your feet and on your genitals.
+SCC of the skin most often occurs on sun-exposed skin, such as your scalp, the backs of your hands, your ears, or your lips.
+But it can occur anywhere on your body, including inside your mouth, the bottoms of your feet, and on your genitals.

-Squamous cell carcinomas can appear as scaly red patches, open sores, rough, thickened or wart-like skin, or raised growths with a central depression.
-At times, these may crust over, itch or bleed.
+Squamous cell carcinomas can appear as scaly red patches, open sores, rough, thickened, or wart-like skin, or raised growths with a central depression.
+At times, these may crust over, itch, or bleed.

 Signs and symptoms of squamous cell carcinoma of the skin include:

-• A firm, red nodule
+- A firm, red nodule

-• A flat sore with a scaly crust
+- A flat sore with a scaly crust

-• A new sore or raised area on an old scar or ulcer
+- A new sore or raised area on an old scar or ulcer

-• A rough, scaly patch on your lip that may evolve to an open sore
+- A rough, scaly patch on your lip that may evolve into an open sore

-• A red sore or rough patch inside your mouth
+- A red sore or rough patch inside your mouth

-• A red, raised patch or wart-like sore on or in the anus or on your genitals
+- A red, raised patch or wart-like sore on or in the anus or on your genitals

 Melanoma

 Melanoma occurs in skin cells that make a skin color pigment called melanin (melanocytes).
-Melanocytes are found in the upper layer of skin.
+Melanocytes are found in the upper layer of the skin.
 Melanoma occurs when DNA damage from UV radiation triggers mutations or changes in the melanocytes, resulting in uncontrolled cellular growth.

 If it is not found early, melanoma will likely spread to other tissues.
 Only 2% of skin cancer cases are melanoma, but it causes the most deaths from skin cancer.